 Hydropower is the cheapest way to generate electricity today.
 No other energy source, renewable or nonrenewable, can match it.
-It costs about one cent per kilowatt-hour (kWh) to produce electricity at a typical hydro plant.
-In comparison, it costs coal plants about four cents per kWh and nuclear plants about two and one half cents per kWh to generate electricity.
+It can cost as little as about one cent per kilowatt-hour (kWh) to produce electricity at a typical hydro plant.
+In comparison, it often costs coal plants about four cents per kWh and nuclear plants about two-and-one-half cents per kWh to generate electricity.